jirevwe/omi/README.md

 This lib was inspired by [@shinout's](https://github.com/shinout) [ArrayStream](https://github.com/shinout/ArrayStream).

 This a tiny tool that turns a array into a stream to which items can be added to.
-I wrote this because a few stream libs I found didn't allow me add items after items to it after I'd already created the stream.
+I wrote this because a few stream libs I found didn't allow me add items to it after I'd already created the stream.
 Plus I wanted to learn a little about streams in NodeJs.

 ## Usage